redpanda-data-blog/2022-delta-lake-ecommerce-compliance/README.md

-# Code to integrate a redpanda topic with delta lake
+# Code to integrate a Redpanda topic with Delta Lake

 ### Topic schema